-If you need check your student out of school early for the day, you or someone you designate in powerschool must be here in person WITH IDENTIFICATION.
+If you need to check your student out of school early for the day, you or someone you designate in powerschool must be here in person WITH IDENTIFICATION.
 If they are not in powerschool as a contact, they CANNOT check your student out of school.
-If your student leaves without being checked out properly, they will be truant.
-This includes leaving campus for lunch.
-We are a closed campus.
+If your student leaves without being checked out properly, they will be truant and receive ISS and/or OSS.
+WE ARE A CLOSED CAMPUS.
+IF YOU LEAVE CAMPUS FOR LUNCH OR ANY OTHER REASON OTHER THAN A SCHOOL ACTIVITY YOU MAY BE SUSPENDED.